shawninder/adventure-logistics/texts/economic-strategies.md

 - Take the time to build the quality we need, then sell what applies to others with the same needs
 - Cleaning up our code for better maintainability, then using it as an example for documentation or in a tutorial
-- Go have fun in the Wild, but also bring marketing material back and test a product and onboard an employee and cram as much value in there as possible
+- Go have fun in the Wild, but also bring marketing materials back and test a product and onboard an employee and cram as much value in there as possible
 - Writing usage examples as tests to make sure they are correct and cover all grounds from an intuitive standpoint

 ## Grow intelligently